 Mostly abandoned except limited local use from Norwood to Fields Ertel, and Mason to Lebanon

-(The following write-up is adapted from the website Ohio Valley Railroads)
+(The following write-up is adapted from the now defunct website Ohio Valley Railroads)

 It wasn't long before financial problems began for the new railroad, a pattern that would be often repeated for the line.
-Most of the right-of-way from Cincinnati through to Waynesville was purchased and the grading was underway, but raising capital to finish construction became a problem.
+Most of the right-of-way from Cincinnati to Waynesville was purchased and the grading was underway, but raising capital to finish construction became a problem.
 The company went into receivership and in 1880 it was sold to the Toledo, Delphos, and Burlington Railroad (TD&B).
 The TD&B had big plans to expand and develop a large midwest narrow gauge system.
 Already the TD&B had a mainline into Dayton, and they wished to finish the line into Cincinnati.
-The Cincinnati Northern was incorporated in 1880 as a subsidiary of the TD&B in order to build a narrow gauge line from Cincinnati to Dodds (a small village 5 miles north of Lebanon).
+The Cincinnati Northern was incorporated in 1880 as a subsidiary of the TD&B in order to build a narrow gauge line from Cincinnati to Dodds, a small village 5 miles north of Lebanon.
 The railroad finally came to Lebanon on February 17, 1881.
-The TD&B also constructed a connecting line between Dodds and the Dayton and Southeastern Railroad line going into Dayton (at a place which came to be called Lebanon Junction), and the grading done between Dodds and Waynesville was abandoned.
-The two lines combined to form the Cincinnati Division of the TD&B. The TD&B (later merging to become the TC&StL), however, had their own problems.
+The TD&B also constructed a connecting line between Dodds and the Dayton and Southeastern Railroad line going into Dayton at a place which came to be called Lebanon Junction, and the grading done between Dodds and Waynesville was abandoned.
+The two lines combined to form the Cincinnati Division of the TD&B. This railroad, which became the Toledo, Cincinnati & St. Louis Railroad (TC&StL) in 1882, however, had its own problems.
 Over-expansion and cheap narrow gauge construction were becoming problems.
 Their mainline stretching from Toledo to St. Louis became a reality, but it was severely under capitalized.
 Maintenance on the line north of Dodds and elsewhere in the system became a nightmare, and the inherent difficulties with interchange would prove disastrous.
 The TC&StL eventually collapsed and went into receivership in 1883.
 While the TC&StL would drag the Cincinnati Northern into bankruptcy, it was actually the most well-constructed part of the narrow gauge system and made enough profit to remain competitive.
 Through the efforts of Albert Netter and a number of Cincinnati investors they were able to purchase the Cincinnati Division.
-It would reorganize as the CL&N. The line running from Dodds to Dayton was purchased by separate owners and would reform as the Dayton, Lebanon and Cincinnati (DL&C).
+It would reorganize as the Cincinnati, Lebanon & Northern (CL&N).
+The line running from Dodds to Dayton was purchased by separate owners and would reform as the Dayton, Lebanon & Cincinnati (DL&C).

 The CL&N operated as a local narrow gauge suburban road for a few more years.
 Profits alternated between modest and non-existent.
 The railroad did prove its usefulness in the Ohio River flood of 1884, being the only Cincinnati railroad to remain in operation during the flood.
 The CL&N would come to be known as the "highland route" for its uninterrupted service during floods.
 In 1896 the Pennsylvania Railroad (PRR) purchased the CL&N in order to secure another entrance into Cincinnati in the event of another flood, as well as preventing competing railroad from purchasing the line and using it to compete with the PRR's Little Miami Division.
 In 1902 they also purchased the assets of the Cincinnati Railway Tunnel Company from the Big Four, who had obtained it from the defunct Cincinnati, Jackson & Mackinaw.
 The CJ&M had unsuccessfully attempted to gain control of the CL&N, and they wanted to finish the old deep level Deer Creek Tunnel to secure their own entrance into Cincinnati.

 Shortly before this purchase the CL&N was made standard gauge to appear better to potential buyers.
 After purchase by the PRR, the CL&N remained independent as a separate division.
-The Middletown and Cincinnati (M&C), an independent railroad running from Middletown to the Little Miami Division was also purchased by the PRR in 1905.
-The DL&C, which by this time had built it's own route into Dayton, was purchased by the PRR in 1915.
+The Middletown and Cincinnati (M&C), an independent railroad running from Middletown to the Little Miami Railroad near South Lebanon and Kings Mills was also purchased by the PRR in 1905.
+The DL&C, which by this time had built its own route into downtown Dayton via Oakwood and paralleling the Great Miami River, was purchased by the PRR in 1915.
 These two railroad were merged into the CL&N system, creating one standard gauge railroad connecting Dayton, Lebanon, Cincinnati, and Middletown in southwestern Ohio.
-Thus, the fate of the CL&N would be tied to that of the Pennsylvania, the great "standard of the world".
+Thus, the fate of the CL&N would be tied to that of the Pennsy.

 In 1968 the PRR and the New York Central (NYC), merged to form the Penn Central (PC).
 At that time, another 3 miles of track north of Brecon at the Hamilton/Butler/Warren County lines was abandoned, cutting the line into two sections which remain to this day.
 All service through the Deer Creek Valley into the Court Street Depot, as well as from Hageman Junction to the Little Miami Division, was suspended.
-The tracks and yards at Court Street were closed in 1970 (supposedly a few runs were still made until approximately 1974), only a few years after new bridges over I-71 had been constructed to allow the railroad to continue operating.
-Today, a Greyhound Bus terminal and the bulk of the Broadway Commons parking lot along Gilbert Avenue stand on the former downtown yard.
+The tracks and yards at Court Street were closed in 1970 (supposedly a few informal runs were still made until approximately 1974), only a few years after new bridges over I-71 had been constructed to allow the railroad to continue operating.
+Today, the Greyhound Bus terminal and the bulk of the back side of the Horseshoe Casino Cincinnati parking garage along Gilbert Avenue stand on the former downtown yard.